cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/submit-spam-non-spam-and-phishing-scam-messages-to-microsoft-for-analysis.md

   - The Exchange admin center (EAC) user interface.
 For more information, see [Find and Release Quarantined Messages (End Users)](http://technet.microsoft.com/library/e439b560-827a-4807-abd3-6b861c1ff786.aspx).

   - End-user spam notification messages (if they're enabled by your administrator).
-For more information about how to use this feature, see [Use end-user spam notifications to release and report spam-quarantined messages](use-end-user-spam-notifications-to-release-and-report-spam-quarantined-messages.md).

 - You can also use email to submit messages to Microsoft that should not be classified as spam.
 When you do this, make sure that you use the steps in the following procedure.